Bharat9848/notes/machineLearning.md

  - Data science for business understanding by Foster Provost and Tom Fawcett
  - Fawcett, Tom (2004).
 “ROC Graphs: Notes and Practical Considerations for Researchers.”
 Pattern Recognition Letters 27 (8): 882–891.
  - Hand, David J. and Till, Robert J. (2001).
 “A Simple Generalisation of the Area Under the ROC Curve for Multiple Class Classification Problems.”
 Machine Learning 45 (2): 171–186.
+ - Deep Learning Architectures: A mathematical approach

+    Elements of Statistical Learning

+    Understanding Machine Learning

+    Foundations of Machine Learning

+    Deep Learning Architectures: A mathematical approach

+    A probabilistic theory of pattern recognition.
+Machine Learning: A First Course for Engineers and Scientists Data Mining and Machine Learning" - Zaki
+Probabilistic Machine Learning an Introduction by Kevin P Murphy.
+Ovidiu Calin - Deep Learning Architectures love the two new books by kevin murphy. (and this is my limit subject to worldly constraints but it has broad coverage in those 2000 pages)

+You could also get into optimization book by nemirovski since you have math background.

+Boyd is also a pretty good book for optimization.

+Vapnik's book is another book on theory of ML.

+PGM book by daphne koller also has proofs related to graphical models but there are better books for applied stuff.

+Wainwright & jordan has another book on graphical models and variational inference.

+Combinatorial Optimization by Alexander Schrijver.

 ## Gloassary
  - **Principle component analysis**